naemon/naemon.github.io/documentation/usersguide/monitoring-networkservices.md

 ### Plugins For Monitoring Services

 When you find yourself needing to monitor a particular application, service, or protocol, chances are good that a <a href="plugins.html">plugin</a> exists to monitor it.
-The official Naemon plugins distribution comes with plugins that can be used to monitor a variety of services and protocols.
+The Monitoring-Plugins or Nagios-Plugins packages comes with plugins that can be used to monitor a variety of services and protocols.
 There are also a large number of contributed plugins that can be found in the <i>contrib/</i> subdirectory of the plugin distribution.
 The <a href="http://www.nagiosexchange.org">NaemonExchange.org</a> website hosts a number of additional plugins that have been written by users, so check it out when you have a chance.

 If you don't happen to find an appropriate plugin for monitoring what you need, you can always write your own.
 Plugins are easy to write, so don't let this thought scare you off.
 Read the documentation on <a href="pluginapi.html">developing plugins</a> for more information.

 I'll walk you through monitoring some basic services that you'll probably use sooner or later.
-Each of these services can be monitored using one of the plugins that gets installed as part of the Naemon plugins distribution.
+Each of these services can be monitored using one of the plugins that gets installed as part of the Monitoring-Plugins or Nagios-Plugins distribution.
 Let's get started...

 ### Creating A Host Definition